Frequently Asked Questions about Our Salt Lake City Nursing Program

 A Bachelor of Science in Nursing is a far more comprehensive track that often takes four years to complete.
 BSN programs cover a far wider range of topics and offer much more in-depth training designed to equip graduates with the skills to provide a much higher level of patient care and the potential to work in specialized nursing roles.

-At Arizona College of Nursing in Salt Lake City, we offer an accelerated 3-year BSN program that can be completed in as little as 3 years.
+At Arizona College of Nursing in Salt Lake City, we offer an accredited 3-year BSN program that can be completed in as little as 3 years.
 Our Utah nursing program is designed for individuals who are committed to the field of nursing and are looking for a fast and efficient path to a rewarding career.
 To learn more about the differences between an LPN program and a BSN program, read our blog article for more information.

 From 2020 to 2030, the Bureau of Labor Statistics estimates that the State of Utah could see the nursing job market grow by as much as 20%.
-This is much faster than the expected average growth of RN employment in the United States, which the BLS estimates will grow 6% from 2021 to 2031.
+This is much faster than the expected average growth of RN employment in the United States, which the BLS estimates will grow 6% from 2022 to 2032.

-Updated August 2023.
+Updated 06/2024.
 Source

 The length of nursing school can vary depending on the program and the student’s prior educational background.
 A Bachelor of Science in Nursing (BSN) program typically takes four years to complete if you start from scratch.
 However, if you already have a bachelor’s degree in another field or have completed some college credit already, you can often use transfer credits to complete an accelerated BSN program, which can be completed in less than four years.
 At Arizona College of Nursing, our accelerated BSN program can be completed in as little as 3 years, making it a fast and efficient path to a rewarding career in nursing.